Bhargavi-student/Wheather-website/README.md

-A weather app is a convenient digital tool that offers users detailed insights into current weather conditions and forecasts.
+A weather website is a convenient digital tool that offers users detailed insights into current weather conditions and forecasts.
 It serves as a reliable companion for individuals who need to plan their day, prepare for outdoor activities, or stay informed about weather-related events.

 At the heart of a weather app lies the presentation of current weather conditions.
 Users can quickly glance at the app to find out the temperature, humidity levels, wind speed, and direction, as well as other pertinent atmospheric details.
 This snapshot of the weather enables users to make informed decisions about what to wear, whether to carry an umbrella, or how to plan their commute.